pubpub-zz/ppInk/readme.md

 #### How to contribute translation

 gInk/ppInk supports multiple languages now (ppInk introduces a few new sentences where internationalization has not be implemented.).
 Here is how you can contribute translation.
 Simply create a duplication of the file "en-us.txt" in "bin/lang" folder, rename it and then translate the strings in the file.
 Check in ppInk to make sure your translation shows correctly, and then you can make a pull request or use https://github.com/pubpub-zz/ppInk/issues/17 to propose your translation.

 When upgrading to a new version, to ease translation, all the missing entries in your translation can be copied from the english version into your translation : For this, go the option, (re-)select your current langage (or another one) in the langage list, you will be prompted for completing the langage definition file. if you say yes, all missing inputs (will be added with the english translation).
-You then just have to translation the new inputs.
-If after translation you can also reorder the sentences as you wish. for the next version of release for others to use.
+You then just have to translation the new inputs. after translation you can(not required) also reorder the sentences as you wish.

-arabic available

 gInk
 https://github.com/geovens/gInk